-At age sixteen, Hill was diagnosed with Leber’s hereditary optic neuropathy, a condition that left him legally blind.
-The diagnosis upended his life.
+At age sixteen, Hill was diagnosed with Leber’s hereditary optic neuropathy, a condition that left him legally blind, a diagnosis that upended his life.
 His plans for driving his new Mustang, for dating, college, and pursuing the field of medicine, quickly vanished.
-When he’s told by a Johns Hopkins ophthalmologist that there is no treatment, and what little vision he had left would be peripheral, the search for a treatment takes Hill to Tokyo for a medication not yet approved in the States.
-In the end, its effects are minimal, and his sight continues to worsen.
+When he’s told by a Johns Hopkins ophthalmologist there’s no treatment, and what little vision he has left will be peripheral, the search for treatment takes Hill to Tokyo for a medication not yet approved in the States.
+And his sight continues to worsen.

-And blame himself he does—as an undergraduate at West Virginia University, and a graduate student in a creative writing program—hiding his blindness from his friends, colleagues, and girlfriends, careful never to reveal what he can’t see. “‘Wow, I never knew,’ friends sometimes said upon learning I was legally blind, and I’d swell with pride thinking of all I had managed to conceal.”
-He memorizes restaurant menus, the placement of buttons on elevators and microwaves.
-He uses outsized fonts to type up his stories and is always the first to arrive at a meeting or date to avoid having to search out a face he can’t see.
+It’s impossible not to feel empathy for Hill, and the struggle that consumes his life.
+He memorizes the words of things the sighted take for granted: restaurant menus and the position of buttons on elevators and microwaves.
+He uses outsized fonts to type his stories and is always the first to arrive at a meeting or date to avoid having to search out a face he can’t see.
 Cooking requires more taste than sight, he tells us, but without help shopping for groceries, when there’s nothing in the house to eat, he skips meals.
-The passages that detail these episodes are heartbreaking, and all the more affecting in the emotional accuracy of Hill’s prose.
+The passages that detail these episodes are heartbreaking, and even more affecting in the emotional accuracy of Hill’s prose.

-For Hill, the reality of blindness is at the core of this memoir, but blindness is also metaphor, and a state of mind.
+For Hill, the reality of blindness is at the core of this memoir, but blindness is also a metaphor and a state of mind.
 “Blind, after all, is a common synonym for ignorant,” he writes.
 In this memoir of seeing and being seen, Hill reckons as much with the perception of blindness as the condition itself.
 Late in the memoir, buoyed by a new relationship, he comes to an understanding.
 “Wisdom, it turns out, is acknowledging where I cannot go without help.
 Asking for help means I will never be independent, but how many of us truly are?”

 James Tate Hill is a graduate of the creative writing programs at Hollins University and the University of North Carolina Greensboro.
-His fiction has appeared in Story Quarterly, Sonora Review, The Texas Review, The Laurel Review, and elsewhere.
+His fiction has appeared in StoryQuarterly, Sonora Review, The Texas Review, The Laurel Review, and elsewhere.
 He is the fiction editor for the literary magazine Monkeybicycle, and a contributing editor at Literary Hub, where he writes a monthly audiobooks column.
 The Best American Essays has chosen two of his works as Notable, and he is the recipient of the Nilsen Literary Prize for a First Novel for Academy Gothic, published in 2015.

 — Lauren Alwan